Eligibility for Energy Tax Credit in Florida: Efficient Home Improvements and Residential Clean Energy

 - Solar panels, solar water heaters, and heat pumps are key components of clean energy solutions.

-To qualify, these improvements and residential clean energy property must meet certain energy efficiency ratings and performance standards.
-Always consult the IRS releases and frequently asked questions about energy before making these investments.
+To qualify, these improvements and residential clean energy property must meet current energy efficiency ratings and performance standards.
+Always confirm the latest IRS guidance before you buy equipment or schedule installation.

 Specific Requirements for Energy Property